BeautyMess/Video-Object-Segmentation/README.md

 # Video-Object-Segmentation
-Notes about problem of Video Object Segmentation
+Notes about the problem of Video Object Segmentation